DCC-EX/dcc-ex.github.io/docs/ex-installer/testing.rst

 This is the "status" command and reports your version, types of boards you are using, and a build number.

 There are a lot of other commands you can enter here.
 As a matter of fact, you could use the serial monitor to test any of the DCC-EX API (application programming interface) commands.
-Please see the `DCC++ EX Wiki <https://github.com/DCC-EX/CommandStation-EX/wiki>`_ for a list of commands.
+Please see the `DCC-EX Wiki <https://github.com/DCC-EX/CommandStation-EX/wiki>`_ for a list of commands.

 Using WebThrottle-EX
 --------------------